ultimate-deej/Sculpt-Comfort-Mission-Control/README.md

 # What is it?
 It's an app that lets you switch between virtual desktops on your Mac.
 With a mouse!
 And not only with Sculpt Comfort, any mouse will do.
 But you really want a mouse with at least two additional buttons.

+# Note for Catalina users
+Since SCMC doesn't support Catalina at the moment, you might want to use a solution by [@ephemient](//github.com/ephemient).
+See [this](//github.com/ultimate-deej/Sculpt-Comfort-Mission-Control/issues/20#issuecomment-638209672) comment.

 # Important 10.14 Mojave information
 Due to security enhancements in Mojave, it's not currently possible to use SCMC with SIP enabled.
 You must keep it disabled to continue using this app.